davidhfrankelcodes/portsshare/README.md

 ## Prerequisites

 - Docker and Docker Compose installed on your system.
 - SSH access set up between the source and target servers.
-Run `ssh-copy-id` command from the portSSHare host both source and target hosts.
+Run `ssh-copy-id` command from the portSSHare host to both source and target hosts.
 - SSH keys configured for passwordless login.

 ## Configuration